johnokimosh/World_Weather_Analysis/README.md

 - adding the weather description to the weather data
 - use input statements to filter the data for their weather preferences
 - identify potential travel destinations and nearby hotels
 - create a travel itinerary
 - using the Google Maps Directions API, create a travel route between the four cities as well as a marker layer map

 ## Results

 ![This is an image](Vacation_Search/WeatherPy_vacation_map.png)
-- Copy
--
+- WeatherPy Vacation Map

 ![This is an image](Vacation_Itinerary/WeatherPy_travel_map.PNG)
-- Copy
--
+- WeatherPy Travel Map

 ![This is an image](Vacation_Itinerary/WeatherPy_travel_map_markers.png)
-- Copy
+- WeatherPy Vacation Map Markers